-Amount paid to one of the spouses to compensate for his or her contribution to the enrichment, in property or services, of the other spouse’s patrimony.
+An amount paid to one of the spouses to compensate for his or her contribution to the enrichment, in property or services, of the other spouse’s patrimony.

 De facto spouse

-Procedure to improve the appearance and preserve the body of a deceased person for visitation purposes, before it is cremated or buried.
+A series of procedures to improve the appearance and preserve the body of a deceased person for visitation purposes, before it is cremated or buried.

 Certain property provided for by law that is acquired by married or civil union spouses for the usual needs of the family.

-Farewell ceremony in homage to a deceased person.
+A farewell ceremony in homage to a deceased person.

-Tradition or rite surrounding death.
+A tradition or rite surrounding death.

-A spouse recognized by the Civil code of Québec as a result of marriage or a civil union.
+A spouse recognized by the Civil Code of Québec as a result of marriage or a civil union.

 Obligation of support

 or paid under a public or private program or plan.

 Person of full age

-Person 18 years old or over.
+A person 18 years of age or over.

-Person entitled to inherit who has not yet accepted the succession.
+A person entitled to inherit who has not yet accepted the succession.

-Person who outlives another person.
+A person who outlives another person.